JHWebDeveloper/Able2Deux/README.md

 ## [Unreleased][2.1.3] - TBD

 ### Added
+- Screengrab button in preview window.
+Takes screengrabs of video and retains settings.
 - Screen record now shows time ellapsed (time remaining if timer enabled)
 - Holding shift allows for fine tuning of Position, Scale and Crop sliders and number fields.
 - Pressing Up and Down arrows now control which media item is selected.